bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 #1.
 Describe some of the differences between `.forEach` & `.map`.

-While `forEach()` function is a destructive function map is not.

-`forEach()` is going to run a call back function on each element in the array and will modify every element that been called with the callback function.
+`forEach()` is going to run a call back function on each element in the array and will return the callback function's result.

-`map()` meanwhile, will do the same as `forEach()`, but instead of modifying the original array, will create a new array.
+`map()` meanwhile, will do the same as `forEach()`, but in addition it will create a new array to store the callback functions results.

 #2.
 Name five different Types in JavaScript.
 A Type is something that can represent data.
 What is so special about Arrays?